adafruit/Adafruit_nRF52_Bootloader/README.md

 2. Place the contents of the softdevice package in the appropriate lib/softdevice folder.
 3. Rename the API folder to <SD name>_nrf52_6.1.1_API.
 4. Rename the softdevice hex to <SD name>_nrf52_6.1.1_softdevice.hex.
-5. When building make sure to set PROTOCOL=BOTH
+5. When building make sure to set SD=s340 or SD=s332

 All bootloader features available in the single-stack BLE softdevice are also available in the dualstack softdevice, including OTA-DFU updates using BLE.